 In birth-5 settings, pre-service teachers practise a range of observations strategies as practised in their university topics (e.g. anecdotal records, running records).
-In school settings, pre-service teachers should study the ways in which their mentor teacher is assessing and recording children's learning and follow these strategies (e.g. anecdotal records and notes, rubrics, annotated copies of children's work).
+Pre-service teachers should study the ways in which their mentor teacher is assessing and recording children's learning and follow these strategies (e.g. anecdotal records, learning stories, photographs, note and annotations).